✈ Free worldwide shipping on all orders

 Key design elements of the classic fit include:

-• Overall silhouette: Roomier throughout with straighter lines that follow natural body contours without hugging them
+• Overall silhouette: Roomier throughout with straighter lines that follow the body without hugging it

-• Shoulder construction: Typically sits slightly beyond your natural shoulder (approximately 0.5-1 inch), allowing for unrestricted movement and layer accommodation
+• Shoulder construction: Sits slightly beyond the natural shoulder (approximately 0.5-1 inch), creating a structured, commanding presence

 3. The Slim Fit Pea Coat: Modern Reinterpretation